thanhtungtav4/OVANIC/wp-content/plugins/yaymail/readme.txt

 ###⚡️ FEATURES

-The YayMail free version allows you to add unlimited elements to create html email template:
+The YayMail free version allows you to add **unlimited** elements to create html email template:

+**Custom WooCommerce Email Templates**
+Unlike Kadence woocommerce email designer, this email customizer allows you to create extra blocks to add to your email templates to make a unique and memorable brand identity for your store.

 **Drag and Drop Interface**
 Easy to navigate between the element sidebar and the preview area to customise email block elements.